egeoz/gofetch/README.md

 #### Features:
 - Much faster compared to the alternatives
 `gofetch  0,01s user 0,03s system 108% cpu 0,043 total`
+- Can disable some sections.
+Do `gofetch -h` for more information.

 #### Requirements
 - A Linux based system